si-medbif/AI-MD-variant-calling/germline/README.md

 ```
 **Note** that the configuration file is the same as for the full pipeline.

+# Joint variant calling

+Parabricks currently has limited capabilites for doing joint variant calling.

+This section is under development.

 # Example run-times

 ## Test data: